 Looking back on how I got to where I am I realize that I simply went where my interests (and opportunities) took me.
 I did not have a plan to go from A to B. I took my time (perhaps a little too long in some peoples’ view) and explored as many of the opportunities that came my way as I could.
 For example, I spent 10 years (well, summers anyway) in the high arctic as part of a space science project.

-I did complete three formal degrees, but again I took my time and dabbled in lots of research areas.
+I did complete three formal degrees.
+Again, I took my time and dabbled in lots of research areas.
 In fact, I completed my PhD part-time (9 years in the making) while working on other research projects.
-Eventually I wandered off to NASA for a few years to continue to help humanity reach the stars or at least other planets in our solar system (by the way, rockets are cool!).
+Eventually I wandered off to NASA for a few years to continue to help humanity reach the stars or at least other planets in our solar system.
+(By the way, rockets are cool!).
 Once my time at NASA was done, I came back to Canada and eventually became a professor.
 I continue to study neat things like space farming and ways to adapt to the implications of the climate crisis that we all face.

 Be open to new ideas and opportunities!
 Take a range of courses and don't underestimate the importance of self-directed learning.
 Don't be in too much of a hurry (but don’t go too slow either)... a career is a journey full of lots of stops, detours, and side trips, it is not a destination.
 Try to take advantage of as many of the opportunities that come your way as you can.